How to Start Your Own LLC in Hawaii - Complete Guide

 6. Obtaining an EIN

-An Employer Identification Number (EIN) is issued by the IRS and acts as a business Social Security number.
-It is required if your LLC has more than one member, or if you plan to hire employees.
-Obtaining an EIN is free and can be done online on the IRS website.
+The IRS issues an Employer Identification Number (EIN) which serves as a business Social Security number.
+It is obligatory in case your LLC consists of more than one member or you want to employ people.
+Application of EIN is free and may be done online in the IRS site.

-Depending on your industry, you may need federal, state, or local permits.
-For example, food businesses need health permits, contractors need licensing from the state, and all businesses must register for Hawaii's General Excise Tax (GET).
-The GET is not a sales tax, but it applies to almost all business income in Hawaii.
+Depending on the industry in which you operate, you might require federal, state or local permits.
+As an illustration, food companies require health permits, building contractors require state licensing and all enterprises have to apply to Hawaii General Excise Tax (GET).
+The GET is not a sales tax, but it is levied on nearly all the business income in Hawaii.

 8. Tax Status

-By default, Hawaii LLCs are pass-through entities.
-This means the business itself does not pay income taxes.
-Instead, profits and losses are reported on each member's personal tax return.
-Single-member LLCs are taxed like sole proprietorships, while multi-member LLCs are taxed like partnerships.
+Hawaii LLCs are in default pass-through entities.
+This implies that the business does not pay income taxes.
+Rather, the profits and losses are reflected on the personal tax filing of a member.
+Single-member LLCs are taxed as sole proprietorships and multi-member LLCs as partnerships.

 Other Key Steps

-Once your LLC is legally formed, you should open a business bank account to separate personal and business finances, apply for a business credit card to build credit, and obtain insurance to protect your assets.
-Insurance may include general liability, professional liability, workers' compensation, property insurance, or business owner's policies depending on your operations.
+After you establish your LLC, you will need a business bank account to practice business and personal finances and apply to a business credit card to develop credit and take a business insurance to secure your assets.
+Depending on your operations, insurance can be general liability, professional liability, workers compensation, property insurance or owner policies of the business.

-Keeping organized records of all formation documents, contracts, tax filings, and legal correspondence is essential for compliance and smooth operations.
+The maintenance of the records of all the formation documents, contracts, tax filings, and legal correspondence are important in both compliance and running of operations.

 Annual Reporting

-Hawaii requires LLCs to file an annual report to remain in good standing.
-The fee is $15, and the due date is based on the quarter in which your LLC was formed:
+Hawaii has an annual report filing requirement on LLCs to be in good standing.
+The cost is 15 dollars and the payment period varies depending on the quarter during which your LLC was established:

 Hawaii LLC FAQs